Kunull/Writeups/docs/Lord of SQLInjection/hell_fire.md

 ## Blind SQL Injection - (Assigning different sort value)

+In this method, we assign a lower sort value to the row which meets the condition.
+This will cause the row to be displayed first.

 ### Retrieving the email length

 If we provide the following URI parameter: